 I like how IdentityWorks makes the process of freezing your credit report extremely easy.
 This is one of the best ways to ensure that no one opens lines of credit in your name without your knowledge.

 However, IdentityWorks is missing a few features that you may need.
 For example, IdentityWorks monitors your bank accounts for odd transactions, but it does not monitor your investment accounts in the same manner.

-It does not offer 24/7 customer service, either, even if you believe you suddenly became a victim of identity theft or if you lost your wallet.
+It does not offer 24/7 customer service, which isn’t particularly reassuring if you lose your wallet or discover you’ve been a victim of identity theft.
 If you have a highly complex financial life, IdentityWorks will not serve you as well as other identity theft protection services.

 Although the design of the service’s dashboard has some features that look nice and that are easy to access, the design makes some features too difficult to find.

 The help center is a significant disappointment.
 It doesn’t even offer a search function.
-IdentityWorks does offer a chat-bot feature to try to give you some guidance, but a few times when I tried to access the chat, it told me an internal error caused the chat-bot to close the session, so it wasn’t functional.
+IdentityWorks does offer a chat-bot feature to try to give you some guidance.
+However, the few times when I tried to access the chat, it told me an internal error caused the chat-bot to close the session.